-I completed my BA at Bowdoin College with a Major in Visual Arts, focusing on Sculpture, Installation, and Social Practice.
-After an Artist Residency on Kent Island in the Bay of Fundy, I spent a year as the artists' assistant in San Francisco.
-I have experience with Montessori and am most inspired by Reggio Emilia.
+I completed my BA at Bowdoin College with a Major in Visual Arts, focusing on Sculpture, Installation, and Social Practice, under guidance with the artist Nestor Gil.
+After an Artist Residency on Kent Island in the Bay of Fundy, I spent a year as an artist's assistant in San Francisco.
+I have experience with Montessori and am most inspired by Reggio Emilia pedagogical practice.

-As an Art Educator, I design projects for my students that lead to engaged, hands-on, experiential, and collaborative art making.
+As an Art Educator, I design projects for young artists that lead to engaged, hands-on, experiential, and collaborative art making.